plone/training/mastering-plone/volto_semantic_ui.rst

   Learn about templates in the classic frontend in chapter :doc:`zpt`

-Semantic is a development framework that helps create beautiful, responsive layouts using human-friendly HTML.
+`Semantic UI` is a development framework that helps create beautiful, responsive layouts using human-friendly HTML.
 It provides a declarative API, shorthand props and many helpers that simplifies development.

+Its React complement `Semantic UI React` provides React components while Semantic UI provides themes as CSS stylesheets with less variables and rules.

+Volto is per default, not mandatory, build on both: the Semantic UI theming and the Semantic UI React Components.

-Volto uses the components from `Semantic UI React <https://react.semantic-ui.com/>`_ to compose a large part of the views.
+Volto applies components from `Semantic UI React <https://react.semantic-ui.com/>`_ to compose a large part of the views.
 For example the component `Image <https://react.semantic-ui.com/elements/image/>`_ is used to render images.

 .. code-block:: jsx
     :linenos:
     :emphasize-lines: 14-18

     /**
     * EventView view component class.
     * @function EventView
     * @params {object} content Content object.
     * @returns {string} Markup of the component.
     */
-    const EventView = ({ content }) => (
+    const EventView = ({ intl, content }) => (
       <Container className="view-wrapper event-view">
         {content.title && <h1 className="documentFirstHeading">{content.title}</h1>}
         {content.description && (